Biodiversity: Latitudinal gradients

-Biodiversity Hotspot
+Biodiversity Hotspots

 A biodiversity hotspot is a region with a high level of endemic species that have experienced great habitat loss.
 The term hotspot was introduced in 1988 by Norman Myers.
 While hotspots are spread all over the world, the majority are forest areas and most are located in the tropics.

 Brazil's Atlantic Forest is considered one such hotspot, containing roughly 20,000 plant species, 1,350 vertebrates and millions of insects, about half of which occur nowhere else.
 The island of Madagascar and India are also particularly notable.
 Colombia is characterized by high biodiversity, with the highest rate of species by area unit worldwide and it has the largest number of endemics (species that are not found naturally anywhere else) of any country.
 About 10% of the species of the Earth can be found in Colombia, including over 1,900 species of bird, more than in Europe and North America combined, Colombia has 10% of the world's mammals species, 14% of the amphibian species and 18% of the bird species of the world.
 Madagascar dry deciduous forests and lowland rainforests possess a high ratio of endemism.
 Since the island separated from mainland Africa 66 million years ago, many species and ecosystems have evolved independently.
 Indonesia's 17,000 islands cover 735355 sqmi and contain 10% of the world's flowering plants, 12% of mammals and 17% of reptiles, amphibians and birds—along with nearly 240 million people.
 Many regions of high biodiversity and/or endemism arise from specialized habitats which require unusual adaptations, for example, alpine environments in high mountains, or Northern European peat bogs.

 Accurately measuring differences in biodiversity can be difficult.
 Selection bias amongst researchers may contribute to biased empirical research for modern estimates of biodiversity.
 In 1768, Rev. Gilbert White succinctly observed of his Selborne, Hampshire "all nature is so full, that that district produces the most variety which is the most examined."